 Do I have to pay if I transfer to another school, travel outside the U.S., or renew my visa?

 The SEVIS fee is not required when transferring schools, changing to another degree program or level, requesting a program extension, renewing an F-1 visa or using F-1 program benefits such as practical training.
 If you are in status when you travel internationally and are not physically outside of the U.S. for more than five months, you will not be required to pay the fee.

 The fee must be paid at least three business days prior to applying for your visa at a U.S. consulate.
 Citizens of Canada and certain islands exempt from visa requirements must pay the fee at least three business days prior to entering the U.S. at a U.S. port of entry.
 The fee must be paid prior to submission of a change of status petition or reinstatement application.

 Can I pay the SEVIS fee at a university, consulate, or port of entry?

 No. At this time the SEVIS fee can only be processed by the Department of Homeland Security via mail, the Internet, or at a local participating Western Union Agent

 location.
 You will need a Form Z-901.
 (Note: Some consulates in China and India may be able to collect the SEVIS fee together with visa fees.
 Please contact the U.S. consulate for fee payment information.)

 How do I pay the fee?

-The fee can be paid to the DHS by mail or online and must be accompanied by a Form I-901.
-It can be paid by you or by a third party, inside or outside the US.
+The fee can be paid to the Department of Homeland Security by mail or online, and must be accompanied by a Form I-901.
+It can be paid by you or by a third party, inside or